JamesLMilner/terra-route-graph/README.md

 <p></p>

-Terra Route Graph is a helper class to Terra Route (a fast shortest path finding library).
-It allows
+Terra Route Graph is a helper class to [Terra Route](https://www.github.com/JamesLMilner/terra-route) (a fast shortest path finding library).
+It provides functionality for better understanding your graphs that you use with Terra Route.

 ## Install